 He recalled a recent occasion when he was called to the Kaiser hospital for a severely ill 26-year-old COVID patient.
 He wanted to enter the patient’s room, with the family at the bedside, to administer the sacrament of the anointing of the sick in the traditional manner.
 Were he to do so, the hospital staff told him, he would be considered exposed to the virus and would have to leave the hospital immediately, not even being able to pray with the patient’s other family members in the waiting room before his departure.

-“Even when you would wish to go in and would like to do those things, it just doesn’t happen, because the staff says it’s better for the safety of all,” said the priest, who ultimately blessed the patient through the glass divider.
+“Even when you would wish to go in and would like to do those things, it just doesn’t happen, because the staff says it’s better for the safety of all,” said the priest, who prayed for the patient through the glass divider.

 The 26-year-old patient died within an hour of Father Ghani’s departure.